FAQs – Markham Flood Control Program and Stormwater Fee

 For additional information about Markham’s Flood Control Program and the new Stormwater Fee, call 905.477.5530, or email email@example.com

 Billing Information – Non-Residential Stormwater Fee

-In June 2015, Council approved the rate of $29 per $100,000 of Current Value Assessment (CVA), effective January 2016.
+In September 2019, Council approved the rate of $28 per $100,000 of Current Value Assessment (CVA), effective January 2020.
+The non-residential fee will increase by 2% per year, each year thereafter.
 This annual rate will be adjusted as required to compensate for the average change in City CVA.
 The fees will appear each year as a separate line item on the Final Tax Bill for each property.